Project of the Tides Center and a member of the National Network of Grantmakers

 Claims to serve the “disempowered” and “those most acutely affected by injustice” – a reference to minorities, women, children, indigenous peoples, homosexuals, and other “traditionally marginalized groups”

-Viewing America as an inherently greedy nation that economically exploits its neighbors in the Western Hemisphere and beyond, GWB focuses its philanthropy heavily on recipients in Central and South America, a region the organization dubs "the global South.”
-“We believe that equity between the global North and global South is critical to furthering global well being,” says GWB.
+Viewing America as an inherently greedy nation guilty of exploiting its neighbors in the Western Hemisphere and beyond, GWB focused much of its philanthropy on recipients in Central and South America, the so-called “Global South.”
+“We believe that equity between the global North and global South is critical to furthering global well being,” said GWB.
 “We recognize the current imbalance in this relationship and understand the dangers it poses to the environment and to humanity.”

-Harvey, who is also active within the National Network of Grantmakers, was formerly the Associate Director of Grassroots International and worked as an educator and fundraiser for Oxfam International.
-He blames America not only for the poverty of nations to its south, but also for the rise of Islamic terrorism.
-"Many people [in the Middle East] feel an acute sense of humiliation as a result of the actions of the West, and the U.S. in particular," he says. "...
+GWB blamed America not only for the poverty of nations in the Global South, but also for the rise of Islamic terrorism.
+As John Harvey put it in October 2004: “Many people [in the Middle East] feel an acute sense of humiliation as a result of the actions of the West, and the U.S. in particular....
 For decades, we have supported repressive, authoritarian regimes throughout the region ...
 We have invested heavily in exploiting the region's natural resources and invested almost nothing in developing its human resources.
-We have criticized the role of religion in the region's politics life while ignoring its increasingly prominent role in our own civic life.
+We have criticized the role of religion in the region's politics....
 Why are we surprised that these forces breed terrorism and terrorists?"

-In conjunction with the International Human Rights Funders Group, the Council on Foundations, the Independent Sector and Interaction Group, and the American Bar Association, GWB has fought these new anti-terror provisions -- "challeng[ing] the contention … that charities are a source of funding to terrorism," and expressing a "fear that these policies are having a chilling effect on the tremendously vital work charities provide for democratization and peace around the world."
-GWB dismisses as anecdotal and relatively insignificant the list of more than two-dozen charities suspected by the U.S. government of funding Islamic terrorism.
+In conjunction with the International Human Rights Funders Group, the Council on Foundations, the Independent Sector and Interaction Group, and the American Bar Association, GWB fought the new anti-terror provisions.
+It dismissed as anecdotal and relatively insignificant the list of more than two-dozen charities suspected by the U.S. government of funding Islamic terrorism at that time.